Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 Philippines, Canada, any number of nations have done it.

-So here's here's Frieden of the CDC last night on Fox with Megan Kelly.
+So here's Frieden of the CDC last night on Fox with Megan Kelly.

-You can almost call this what it sounds like when common sense confronts liberalism.
+You could almost call this what it sounds like when common sense confronts liberalism.

-Her first question was, why not a travel ban from West Africa until we're certain that our facilities here up to the task and that our system has solved the flaws that you yourself admitted today exist?
+Her first question was, why not a travel ban from West Africa until we're certain that our facilities here are up to the task and that our system has solved the flaws that you yourself admitted today exist.

 Above all, do no harm.

-If we do things that are going to make it harder to stop the epidemic there, it's gonna spread to other parts of the world.
+If we do things that are going to make it harder to stop the epidemic there, it's going to spread to other parts of Africa.

-How is it gonna make it harder to stop it over there?
+How is it going to make it harder to make it happen over there?

 Because you can't get people in and out.

-You know, charter flights don't do the same thing commercial airlines.
+You know, charter flights don't do the same thing commercial airlines do.

 What do you mean?

-For a week, I sat in Liberia while the African Union team that wanted to send hundreds of health care workers was stranded in Senegal because commercial airlines weren't traveling.
+For a week, for a week, I sat in Liberia while the African Union team that wanted to send hundreds of health care workers was stranded in Senegal because commercial airlines weren't traveling.

-If we isolate these countries, what's not gonna happen is disease staying there.
+If we isolate these countries, what's not going to happen is disease staying there.

-It's gonna spread more all over Africa and we'll be at higher risk.
+It's going to spread more all over Africa and we'll be at higher risk.

 Does any of that make any sense?